Modern Homes for Sale in Los Angeles

 After WWII, the descendant of Modern design - Mid Century Modern (1945-1965) - took hold in postwar Europe and America.
 Its effect on home design and construction was profound, especially in suburbs where the expansion of housing developments grew at a feverish pace.

-The postwar growth in demand for homes and the expansion of suburbia can be traced to a few key factors in the United States.
+The Postwar era growth in demand for homes and the expansion of suburbia can be traced to a few key factors in the United States.

 First, cities needed to accommodate millions of returning Servicemembers who started families and careers in their new lives as civilians.
 What's more, these men and women came home as an educated, highly skilled workforce with higher earning power.
 They would come to have more income to buy a home than previous generations.